Krishnaparab0508/bubble_burstGame/README.md

 A visual scaling effect simulates the burst before the balloon disappears.

 ## Cloud Animations:
-Clouds are dynamically generated and move across the screen to enhance the environment.
+Clouds are dynamically generated across the screen to enhance the environment.

 ## Customizable Elements:
 Supports multiple balloon and alphabet image sets for personalized experiences.